twilliamsorel/trevors-tales/src/_stories/starship-discovery-1.md

 “With time, some things will come back,” said Forty Seven, with a sad smile.
 “But you need not worry, brother.
 All is well, two suns or one.”

-Thirty Five grimaced and snorted through his nose.
+Thirty Five grimaced.
 “You’ll be safe, at least.
 Though life begets worry.”

-“Come, Thirty Five!
-Why must you be this way?”
+“Thirty Five, why must you be this way?”
 Forty Seven waved his hands with exasperation.
 “He’s only just woken up.
 Give him some time!”

 Thirty Five crossed his arms once more and looked away.
 “As you wish.”

 Forty Seven turned back to Twenty Nine.
 “Forgive my friend.
 He’s something of a philosopher&mdash;just can’t turn off that questioning brain.
 It has its uses, at least.”
 He took Twenty Nine by the arm, providing support as he led the newcomer toward the door.
 “Follow along, now, and I’ll show you the colony.”